chrisking94/EntityOrientedCommunication/README.md

 ## 1.Quick Start
 Assume there are 2 objects **A** and **B** on different computers, now they need to send messages(objects of any type) to each other.

-* It is able to use the libraray without downloading source code of which.
+* It is able to use the EOC libraray without downloading source code of which.
 Since the compiled library has been published on [nuget.org](nuget.org), part of users might be pleased to use **EntityOrientedCommunication** library by installing the nuget package through some facilities. e.g. **PackageManager**.
 ```code
 PM> Install-Package EntityOrientedCommunication -Source nuget.org
 ```